nishantrpai/0xwall/README.md

 Domain will be:
 book.com

-6. Go to your website.
+6. Go to your website source code.

 7. Paste: